Bayesian Pyramids: Identifiable Multilayer Discrete Latent Structure Models for Discrete Data: Bayesian Inference for Two-Layer Bayesian Pyramids

-On top of the sampling algorithm described above for fixed $K_1$, we propose a method for simultaneously inferring $K_1$.
+\textbf{Inferring an Unknown $K_1$.} On top of the sampling algorithm described above for fixed $K_1$, we propose a method for simultaneously inferring $K_1$ and other parameters.
 In the context of mixture models, \cite{rousseau2011overfit} defined over-fitted mixtures with more than enough latent components and used shrinkage priors to effectively delete the unnecessary ones.
-In a similar spirit but motivated by Gaussian linear factor models, \cite{legramanti2020} proposed the cumulative shrinkage process (CSP) prior, which has a spike and slab structure with increasing mass on the spike as the component index increases.
-We use a CSP prior on the variances $\{\sigma^2_{ck}\}$ of $\{\beta_{jck}\}$ to infer the number of latent binary variables $K_1$ in a two-layer SG-LCM.
-Letting $\beta_{jck} \sim N(0,\sigma_{ck}^2)$, we choose
+In a similar spirit but motivated by Gaussian linear factor models, \cite{legramanti2020} proposed the cumulative shrinkage process (CSP) prior, which has a spike and slab structure.
+We use a CSP prior on the variances $\{\sigma^2_{ck}\}$ of $\{\beta_{jck}\}$ to infer the number of latent binary variables $K_1$ in a two-layer Bayesian Pyramid. {The rationale for using such an \textit{increasing shrinkage prior} for latent dimension selection is that, it is natural to expect additional latent dimensions to play a progressively less important role in characterizing the data, so the associated parameters should have a stochastically decreasing effect.
+Specifically, under the CSP prior, the $k$th latent dimension is controlled by a scalar $\theta_k$ that follows a spike-and-slab distribution.
+Redundant dimensions will be essentially deleted by progressively shrinking the sequence $\{\theta_1,\theta_2,\ldots\}$ towards an appropriate value $\theta_{\infty}$ (the spike).
+In particular, \cite{legramanti2020} considered the \textit{continuous} factor model where $\theta_k>0$ denotes the variance of the factor loadings for the $k$th factor and $\theta_\infty$ is a small positive number indicating the variance of redundant latent factors.}